pranitbose/market-basket-analysis/README.md

 ## Description
 This Big Data project is a simple working model of Market Basket Analysis.
 This project is implemented using Hadoop MapReduce framework.
-Basically this project runs multiple MapReduce jobs produce the final output.
-This project uses K-Pass Apriori algorithm for frequent item-sets mining and followed by association rule mining to generate all the valid Rules and their corresponding measures such as Support, Confidence and Lift.
+Basically this project runs multiple MapReduce jobs to produce the final output.
+This project uses K-Pass Apriori algorithm for frequent item-sets mining followed by association rule mining to generate all the valid Rules and their corresponding measures such as Support, Confidence and Lift.
 The frequent item-sets are obtained using a threshold Support and the Rules are validated using a threshold Confidence.
 Duplicate, reverse and redundant rules are removed to produce interesting and useful rules only.
 These list of Rules sorted by consequent (RHS of the association) first and then by Lift is the final output of this project.
-The entire process of building and running this project has project has been automated using Gradle.
+The entire process of building and running this project has been automated using Gradle.
 Check the _Usage_ section for more details.

 ## Prerequisites
 Make sure you have the following list of dependencies for this project installed and setup on your system first: